aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mobi-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MOBI to XLT in Android Applications or Online App" h2="Export MOBI to XLT in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The MOBI format is a popular format for e-books, but it is not compatible with Microsoft Excel.
+Therefore, if you want to view or edit the content of a MOBI file in Excel, you need to convert it to the XLT format.

+<h2>How Aspose.Total Helps for MOBI to XLT Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate document manipulation and conversion features into their Android applications.
+With Aspose.Total, you can easily convert MOBI to XLT.

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate MOBI to XLT conversion feature inside your android applications.
-Firstly, you can convert MOBI to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLT.
+The process of converting MOBI to XLT involves two steps.
+Firstly, you can convert MOBI to HTML by using the feature-rich document manipulation and conversion API Aspose.Words for Android via Java.
+This API provides a wide range of features for creating, editing, and converting documents.
+After that, you can use Aspose.Cells for Java to convert HTML to XLT.
+This API provides a comprehensive set of features for working with spreadsheets, including the ability to convert HTML to XLT.

+Once you have converted the MOBI file to XLT, you can open it in Microsoft Excel and view or edit the content.
+Aspose.Total for Android via Java makes it easy to integrate MOBI to XLT conversion into your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}